dell/ansible-powerscale/docs/modules/writable_snapshots.rst

 .. note::
    - The \ :emphasis:`check\_mode`\  is supported.
    - The \ :emphasis:`diff`\  is supported.
-   - The \ :emphasis:`writable\_snapshot`\  parameter will follow the order of deleting operations before creating operations.
+   - The \ :emphasis:`writable\_snapshots`\  parameter will follow the order of deleting operations before creating operations.
    - The modules present in this collection named as 'dellemc.powerscale' are built to support the Dell PowerScale storage platform.